 - Consider an n-tier architecture.
-On which "tier" is SQL executed? - Note that you will be asked to write SQL queries on this exam, as they can be very important in database applications.
-Your skills (and comfort) in writing them should be increasing during the course of this semester. - You should be able to read a SQL query and, given example tables, determine what it would do; you should be able to modify and/or debug a SQL query.
+On which "tier" is SQL executed? - Note that you may be asked to write SQL select, insert, update, or delete statements on this exam, as they can be very important in database applications.
+Your skills (and comfort) in writing them should be increasing during the course of this semester. - You should be able to read a SQL select, insert, update, or delete statement and, given example tables, determine what it would do; you should be able to modify and/or debug such a SQL statement.